 The state says turn on the noise, but Point Beach says not so fast.

-A new state law that lifts noise restrictions on amusement parks and "beach bars" during the summer is prompting Point Beach to take another look at its own local noise ordinance.
+during the summer is prompting Point Beach to take another look at its own local noise ordinance.
 (Click on hyperlink above and view new law in PDF format.)

-The Point Beach Borough Council voted unanimously at its meeting at Borough Hall on Tuesday night to authorize the municipal attorney, prosecutor and police chief to re-evaluate the local noise ordinance in light of the new state law and see if any amendments are needed to help the town keep noise in check.
+The Point Beach Borough Council voted unanimously at its meeting on Tuesday night to authorize the municipal attorney, prosecutor and police chief to re-evaluate the local noise ordinance in light of the new state law and see if any amendments are needed to help the town keep noise in check.

 Mayor Vincent Barrella criticized state legislators representing Point Beach for voting for the new law.

 "The idea that local legislators voted on something like that without asking our opinion is really a problem," he said.
 "They need to explain why they did that.
 I haven't heard an adequate explanation yet."

 The new law, signed by Gov. Christie on Jan.
 17, states that it "shall not be a violation of the Noise Control Act of 1971" for a business to operate a beach bar, amusement park or carnival ride "existing and operating as of Aug.
 31, 2011" during normal business hours from May 15 through Oct.
 15.

 The law was sponsored by a number of Democratic and Republican state lawmakers, mostly from Atlantic and Cape May counties, along with Assemblyman David Wolfe (R-10) and co-sponsored by Senator Andrew Ciesla (R-10),